radsystems-app/Radsystems-Studio-Docs/preview/publish.md

 >  Tip:
-Built files are meant to be served over an HTTP server Opening index.html over file:// won't work
+Built files are meant to be served over an HTTP server Opening index.html over file:// won't work {.is-warning}
-{.is-info}

 > Tip:
 You can use `"$ quasar serve"` command to create a web server, both for testing or production.
 Type `"$ quasar serve -h"` for parameters.
+{.is-primary}
+> Tip:
 Also, an npm script (usually named "start") can be added for deployment environments.
-If you're using Vue Router "history" mode, don't forget to specify the `"--history"` parameter: `"$ quasar serve --history"`
+If you're using Vue Router "history" mode, don't forget to specify the `"--history"` parameter:
-{.is-info}
+`"$ quasar serve --history"`
+{.is-primary}